Click the images to see them larger above!

 Get the facts about Ganglioglioma and how our research projects are making a difference.Learn More »

-Izzy was diagnosed with a ganglioglioma, a spinal cord tumor, in September 2014 after her parents noticed stiffness in her neck.
+In September 2014, Izzy was diagnosed with a ganglioglioma, a spinal cord tumor, after her parents noticed stiffness in her neck.

 Her parents recall the moment the neurosurgeon’s physician’s assistant entered their hospital room and with tears in his eyes told them that their 12-month-old little girl has a tumor wrapped around her spinal cord.
 They had just celebrated her first birthday with visions of what may come her second year of life: walking and exploring the world around her like most one-year-olds do.
 But on that day, when they heard the words, “it’s a tumor,” all those hopes came crashing down and they went into survival mode.

-The surgery and the tumor also left her unable to even sit up on her own and weakness especially on the left side of her body.
-She began physical and occupational therapies at the same time she began chemo to regain strength and learn how to crawl and walk.
+The surgery and the tumor also left her unable to sit up on her own and weakness especially on the left side of her body.
+She began physical and occupational therapies at the same time she began chemo to regain her strength and learn how to crawl and walk.

 Donate in Honor of Isabel Today!